James Ashby: Media advisor

 Ashby rose to prominence when he made allegations that he was sexually harassed by federal MP Peter Slipper.
 In 2012, Ashby alleged that while working as Slipper's media advisor, he was the victim of sexual harassment which consisted of unwanted sexual advances, hundreds of suggestive text messages and a request to shower with the door open at a Canberra unit.

 In December 2012, the Federal Court dismissed the allegations.
 However, in February 2014, Ashby won an appeal against the decision to dismiss the case.
 Then, in June 2014, Ashby decided to drop the lawsuit entirely less than two weeks before it was due to commence.
 At the time, Slipper said he viewed Ashby's decision to withdraw the opportunity to have the allegations tested in court as being vindication against any wrongdoing.
-Several months later, Ashby said in a television interview that he had been promised a job and legal funding by Slipper's former party colleague, Christopher Pyne, after telling him of the sexual harassment.
+Several months later, Ashby said in a television interview that he had been promised a job and legal funding by Slipper's former party colleague Christopher Pyne, after telling him of the sexual harassment.

-In 2015, the Australian Federal Police raided the home of Ashby, and the home of Ashby's parents, during an investigation into allegations that former federal MP Mal Brough illegally obtained copies of diaries belonging to Peter Slipper, ahead of Ashby's sexual harassment case.
+In 2015, the Australian Federal Police (AFP) raided the home of Ashby, and the home of Ashby's parents, during an investigation into allegations that former federal MP Mal Brough illegally obtained copies of diaries belonging to Peter Slipper, ahead of Ashby's sexual harassment case.
 The search warrants also related to any material associating federal MPs Christopher Pyne and Wyatt Roy, who were both suspected of offering Ashby inducements to complain about Slipper.
 Following the raids, Ashby agreed to be formally interviewed by police about the allegations of copying diaries belonging to Slipper.